victorsferreira/soneto/README.md

 ## Getting Started
 Download and unzip or clone Soneto project from Github to your host directory.
 You can rename Soneto folder and then open it with your favourite IDE.

+### Setup and configuration
+JSON files are used to keep the configuration options.

+Basically everything can be stored in a JSON file in the root folder called *application.json*.
+You can also create any sort of environment types.
+An additional environment JSON file, *development.json*, comes with Soneto to encourage the use of configuration files.
+All configuration written in the active environment file will replace the fallback values in *application.json*.

+The most important options are:
+- **environment**: the current environment
+- **databases**: a list of database connection data.
+Each must contain `id` (an arbitrary string), `host`, `name`, `port`, `username`, `password`
+- **database_id**: the default database connection
+- **modules**: a list of installed and active modules
+- **installation_path**: the path the Soneto application in the current host

 ### Directory structure
 Initially Soneto comes with a very simple directory structure:
 - **/config** where most of your configuration preferences will be set
 - **/controllers** you will create your custom controllers here
 - **/core** don't touch any file here, you know why
+- **/models** model files go in this folder
 - **/modules** all installed modules must reside in this folder
 - **/views** the default folder for views